mybest

 Scoring Method

-Testers checked each product and scored them based on various aspects, summarizing the scores into a recommendation level for each product.
+Testers vetted each projector and scored them based on various aspects, summarizing the scores into a recommendation level for each product.

 • Presence of Lens Shift